Abo Formation: Fossils

 The formation is notable for its trace fossils, which include rhizoliths, arthropod feeding and locomotion traces, and tetrapod trackways.
 A tracksite has been identified at Abo Pass which is dominated by Amphisauropus tracks, but also shows tracks of Dromopus, Dimetropus, Batrachichnus, Hyloidichnus, Gilmoreichnus, and Varanopus.
 Tracks are also found in the Lucero uplift in the Cañon de Espinoso Member that include Amphisauropus, Ichniotherium, Hyloidichnus, and Dromopus.

 The formation has also produced plant, bivalve, conchostracan and vertebrate fossils in locations such as the Spanish Queen mine near Jemez Springs, which date it to the Wolfcampian (lower Permian period).
 Plant fossils found in the Abo Formation are mostly conifers and show two distinct paleofloras.
 The first, associated with red siltstone, are of low diversity and are dominated either by conifers or the peltasterm Supaia.
 The second paleoflora is characteristic of green shale and siltstone and is more diverse, with a variety of wetland plants, though still dominated by conifers.

 One green shale site in the Caballo Mountains, interpreted as an estuarine facies of the Abo Formation, contains gastropods and diverse bivalves, including euryhaline pectins and myalinids.
 The Scholle Member yields most of the vertebrate fossils of the Abo Formation, typically a pelycosaur-dominated assemblage that includes lungfishes, palaeoniscoids, temnospondyl and lepospondyl amphibians, and diadectomorphs.

 A bed of the formation northeast of Soccoro has the rare pseudofossil Astropolithon.
 This is not actually a product of living organisms, but is an unusual sedimentary structure formed by outgassing from sediments bound together by microbial mats.

+Vertebrate paleofauna

+The following vertebrates have been reported from the Abo Formation.
+LVF means Land Vertebrate Faunachron the creature is assigned to based off locality.